cainmagi/Dockerfiles/manual-xubuntu/yjin-tool.md

 ### `--df`

-Running the script without any arguments will be equivalent to run the following command:
+Running the script without any arguments will be equivalent to running the following command:

 ```bash
 yjin-tool --df